nebiolabs/ampseer/README.md

 # ampseer
 Ampseer examines reads in fastq format and identifies which multiplex PCR primer set was used to generate the SARS-CoV-2 sequencing library they are read from.
 It is intended to differentiate between ARTIC v3, ARTIC v4, ARTIC v4.1, VarSkip 1a, VarSkip 2a, Midnight, and VarSkip Long primer sets.
-When compiled with --release optimizations, Ampseer processes reads at the same speed as samtools fastq ( < 4s for a 155M bam file on 2019 Macbook Pro)

 ## This program is not yet fully tested, it's shared now to enable commentary from the scientific community.

+Pull requests and issues are welcome.

+When compiled with --release optimizations, Ampseer processes reads at the same speed as samtools fastq ( less than 4s for a 155M bam file on 2019 Macbook Pro)

 ```
 time samtools fastq tests/fixtures/vss2_large.bam \